 - 4.03.1 Measuring and monitoring quality is necessary to ensure Enrollees receive appropriate, evidencebased treatment and inform quality improvement efforts. - 4.03.2 The Contractor must collect Depression Screening and Follow-Up Plan (NQF #0418) measure results for its Enrollees and annually report results in the annual application for certification.
-The Contractor must engage with Covered California to review its performance. - 4.03.3 The Contractor must engage with Covered California to review its performance on the following behavioral health measures reported by the Contractor to CMS for the Quality Rating System (QRS): - 1) Antidepressant Medication Management (NQF #0105); - 2) Follow-Up After Hospitalization for Mental Illness (7-Day Follow-Up) (NQF #0576); and - 3) Initiation and Engagement of Alcohol and Other Drug Abuse or Dependence Treatment (NQF #0004).
+The measure data must be audited by the Contractor's HEDIS auditor.
+The Contractor must engage with Covered California to review its performance. - 4.03.3 The Contractor must engage with Covered California to review its performance on the following behavioral health measures reported by the Contractor to CMS for the Quality Rating System (QRS): - 1) Antidepressant Medication Management (NQF #0105);

+- 2) Follow-Up After Hospitalization for Mental Illness (7-Day Follow-Up) (NQF #0576); and - 3) Initiation and Engagement of Alcohol and Other Drug Abuse or Dependence Treatment (NQF #0004).